holgerbrandl/data_science_with_kotlin/docs/data_science_with_kotlin.md

 users.groupingBy { listOf(it.age, it.hasSudo) }.map{  ... }.fold{ ... }
 ```

+### No enough to implement data science life cycle!

+???

 More advanced slicing possible with https://github.com/thomasnield/kotlin-statistics

-### Still, not enough to implement DS life cycle!

-???

 so apart from the amazing language spec, what is in the stdlib for data science